tinacms/tina.io/content/docs/self-hosted/database-adapter/mongodb.md

   : createDatabase({
       // ...
       databaseAdapter: new MongodbLevel<string, Record<string, any>>({
-        // If you wanted to use a different collection for each branch the branch name could be used as the collection name
+        // Create a new collection for each branch (if you are using branches).
+If you are not using branches you can pass a static collection nam. ie: "tinacms"
-        collectionName: 'tinacms',
+        collectionName: branchName,
         dbName: 'tinacms',
         mongoUri: process.env.MONGODB_URI as string,
       }),